jesse-wei/jessewei.dev-PaperMod/README.md

 hugo server
 ```

 `--recurse-submodules` will clone the PaperMod [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
-In addition, you can clone with `--depth=1` to save disk space.
+Clone with `--depth=1` to save space.

 ## How I set up this site

 See [Overview of Hugo/PaperMod and Setting Up This Site](https://jessewei.dev/posts/setup_site/).

+## PaperMod diff

+My [PaperMod diff](https://jessewei.dev/posts/papermod_diff/) page shows the changes I made to the PaperMod theme using `diff` output.

+It's [automated](scripts/).
+I describe the setup of the page in the link above.